Pnfowdar/optionsmatrix/README.md

 ## Supabase: Persistent Watchlist Storage

 This app can persist the sidebar watchlist in Supabase.
-If Supabase is configured, the app will load/save the watchlist there and also mirror it to `watchlist.json` as a local fallback.
+If Supabase is configured in `.streamlit/secrets.toml`, the app will load/save the watchlist there and also mirror it to `watchlist.json` as a local fallback.

 ### 1) Create the table (SQL)